TimothyLai1121/Another-Portfolio/README.md

 This is Challenge 02 Redemption.
 [Click Me to Go to GitHub Page](https://timothylai1121.github.io/Another-Portfolio/)
   > Don't decrease the goal.
 Increase the effort.
+Responsive: Desktop & Mobile [^footnote]

+    [^footnote]: What is the right way to make sure that my css doesn't have to include @media?
+    [^footnote]: I just realized that since I do have 3 different monitors, depend on my workflow, I usually confused and make my progress slower.
+    [^footnote]: I realized that my page start to break when it come to 4K resolution.

 # What is included in my website :mag_right:
 * I included one `@keyframe` to make my `navbar` bounc whenever user hovering.